 Inside: With so much conflicting parenting advice, you may wonder how to raise a well-adjusted kid?
 Before you hide under the pillow, check out these 13 habits any parent can do.

-The part that scares me the most is we are so overwhelmed by the judgement in modern parenting that it feels safer (and by far easier) to do nothing, to turn on the tv and hide in technology Never, Never Land.
+The part that scares me the most is we are so overwhelmed by the judgment in modern parenting that it feels safer (and by far easier) to do nothing, to turn on the tv and hide in technology Never, Never Land.

 You should know something.